Isarfil-Diganta/Example1/README.md

 # Example1
-This is my Example1 Repo
+This is my Example1 Repo.
+I write some code here.